fusioncharts/dev_centre_docs/getting-started/angular/angularjs/install-using-angularjs.md

 The `angularjs-fusioncharts` wrapper, along with FusionCharts Suite XT, lets you add interactive JavaScript charts and graphs to your web and mobile applications using only a single AngularJS component.

 In this article, we will show you how you can download and install the `angularjs-fusioncharts` wrapper and all the other dependencies on your system.
-You can install FusionCharts in your application using NPM.

 You can install FusionCharts in your angularjs project using any of the two modes given below: